-Ben Taub Tower Specialty Clinics 1502 Taub Loop Houston, Texas 77030 of physicians and genetic counselors that specialize in prenatal and reproductive genetic risk assessment and the latest genetic testing technologies.
-Through its partnership with the department and the Texas Children's Fetal Center, the clinic offers world renowned clinical and research expertise in prenatal and reproductive genetic screening and diagnostic testing, and counseling.
+Ben Taub Tower Specialty Clinics 1502 Taub Loop Houston, Texas 77030 Baylor Prenatal and Reproductive Genetics Clinic at Texas Children's Pavilion for Women with its seven associated Texas Children's community maternal-fetal medicine clinics is comprised of physicians and genetic counselors that specialize in prenatal and reproductive genetic risk assessment and the latest genetic testing technologies.
+Through its partnership with the department and the Texas Children's Fetal Center, the clinic offers world renowned clinical and research expertise in prenatal and reproductive genetic screening, diagnostic testing and counseling.
 Prenatal and reproductive genetic services and counseling are also offered at Ben Taub Tower Specialty Clinics and virtually through the Consultagene Clinic.

-By having a strong foundation of physicians and other team members, which include genetic counselors, metabolic nurses, and dietitians, we achieve the optimal in patient care, while advancing the practice of medicine through genetics.
+By having a strong foundation of physicians and other team members, which include genetic counselors, metabolic nurses and dietitians, we achieve the optimal in patient care, while advancing the practice of medicine through genetics.
 Collectively, our goal is to improve the lives of our patients by providing valuable information from which they can make the best possible decisions.